ConservationMetrics/gc-docs/docs/reference/gc-toolkit/gc-explorer/index.md

 ## 🗺️ Available Views

-**Map View**: Visualize your geospatial data on an interactive map with pop-up information panels and embedded media attachments.
+**📍 Map View**: Visualize your geospatial data on an interactive map with pop-up information panels and embedded media attachments.

-**Gallery View**: Browse through photo, audio, and video content collected in the field, organized by date or location.
+**📸 Gallery View**: Browse through photo, audio, and video content collected in the field, organized by date or location.

-**Alerts Dashboard**: Monitor environmental changes and threats with change detection alerts and before-and-after satellite imagery.
+**⚠️ Alerts Dashboard**: Monitor environmental changes and threats with change detection alerts and before-and-after satellite imagery.

 ## 🔄 Data Integration